 - olive oil and Parmesan cheese

-- goat cheese and fresh herbs (oregano, chives, parsely)
+- goat cheese and fresh herbs (oregano, chives, parsley)

 - chili powder and lime

-Why use an Instant Pot trivet to pressure cook corn on the cob?
+Why use a trivet to pressure cook corn on the cob?

-A trivet is not a requirement to pressure cook corn on the cob.
-But, because it keeps them elevated above the liquid, it allows them to be evenly steamed instead of partially boiled and steamed.
+A trivet is not a requirement.
+But, because it keeps the corn ears elevated above the liquid, it allows them to be steamed instead of boiled.
 You can use the trivet that came with your Instant Pot.

 - 1-6 ears Corn on the Cob, as many as will fit